mongodb-university/realm-template-apps/other/edge-server/client/README.md

 [appservices apps create](https://www.mongodb.com/docs/atlas/app-services/cli/appservices-apps-create/).

 The following creates an app named "EdgeServerApp" that uses the template's pre-configured backend.
-The command creates a new `edgeserverapp` directory in your current path containing the backend files:
+The command creates a new `EdgeServerApp` directory in your current path containing the backend files:

 ```shell